Sunscreens and Staying Safe in Summer | LatestLY

 Ultraviolet (UV) light is emitted by the sun, penetrates Earth's atmosphere and reaches the surface.
 And it's dangerous.

-"UV damages all living things," said Antony Young, a photobiologist at Kings College London, UK.
+"UV damages all living things," said Antony Young, a photobiologist at Kings College London.

 UV is invisible but the damage it causes to humans when it's absorbed by the skin is obvious.
 Even a short-term exposure to sunlight — sometimes less than half an hour — can cause sunburn.